Graham Smith (footballer, born 1947)

-Graham Smith is an English former professional footballer and former technical director of Sacramento Republic FC.
+Graham William Charles Smith (born 2 November 1947) is an English former professional footballer and former technical director of Sacramento Republic FC.

 Career

 Playing career

 Smith, who played as a goalkeeper, began his professional career in 1968 with Notts County.
 He also played in the Football League for Colchester United, West Bromwich Albion, and Cambridge United, making a total of 200 league appearances for all four clubs.
 Smith was a member of Colchester United's famous FA Cup giant killing team, beating Leeds United 3–2 on 13 February 1971.
 Smith was later inducted to the Colchester United Hall of Fame in 2009.